rentry/rentry.github.io/_posts/2022-09-25-search-and-rescue-fitness.md

 ![Green conifer trees of hemlock, cedar, and douglas fir on a hillside, with green ferns and oxalis in the foreground]({{ 'assets/images/sar/2022-fitness-1.jpg' | relative_url }}#full)

-I chose a route in the Salmon-Huckleberry Wildnerness that I've wanted to hike for a while (the last time I tried, it was covered in ice and not particularly safe).
+I chose a route in the Salmon-Huckleberry Wilderness that I've wanted to hike for a while (the last time I tried, it was covered in ice and not particularly safe).
 It's around 4.5 miles with 2000 feet of elevation gain.

 ![A trail heading upwards between conifer and deciduous green trees with a sign that reads Salmon Huckleberry Wilderness Mount Hood National Forest]({{ 'assets/images/sar/2022-fitness-3.jpg' | relative_url }})